RohitMoholkar/DATA_ANALYTICS_PROJECTS./README.md

-A portfolio of data analytics projects implemented in Python, focusing on real-world datasets and end-to-end workflows.
+A portfolio of data analytics projects implemented in Python, focusing on real-world datasets and end-to-end workflows, including data wrangling, exploration, visualization, and reporting. 📈

 ### Project1 Name: PROPERTY RENTAL EXPLORATION WITH WEB SCRAPING.